apify/proxy-chain/README.md

 Closes anonymous proxy previously started by `anonymizeProxy()`.
-If proxy was not found or was already closed, the function has no effect and its result if `false`.
+If proxy was not found or was already closed, the function has no effect and its result is `false`.
 Otherwise the result is `true`.

 The `closeConnections` parameter indicates whether pending proxy connections are forcibly closed.

-The function takes optional callback that receives the result Boolean from the function.
+The function takes an optional callback that receives the result Boolean from the function.
 If callback is not provided, the function returns a promise instead.

 ### `createTunnel(proxyUrl, targetHost, options, callback)`